 Here are some general factors that require SMP repair:

 - Poor technique or inexperienced practitioner: The skill and experience of the SMP practitioner are crucial.
-Inadequate training or lack of expertise can lead to uneven pigmentation, different sizes of dots, unnatural hairline design, or improper colour blending.
+Inadequate training or lack of expertise can lead to uneven pigmentation, different sizes of dots, unnatural hairline design, or improper color blending.
 This may result in an unsatisfactory appearance and the need for repair.

 - Uneven density: SMP should be even on the scalp to create a seamless and natural look.
 If the density of pigmentation varies significantly in different areas, it can result in an imbalanced or patchy appearance that may necessitate repair.